State-College-Plone/WebServerAuth/README.txt

     * In stock Plone, users show up in the Users tab search (I'm not talking about the Users and Groups control panel, mind you) immediately after they're created.
-With WebServerAuth, auto-created users show up in the search after they've logged in at least once.
-Is this the best compromise between technical constraints and UI consistency?
-Opinions from people who actually use this search are most welcome.
+With WebServerAuth, they never show up.
+Does anybody care?
+Please "file a ticket":https://weblion.psu.edu/trac/weblion/newticket?component=WebServerAuth&version=1.0 if you do.
+Otherwise, I might not bother.

 Authorship